reisxd/TizenTube/README.md

 7. Ensure that your TV is selected at the top of Tizen Studio (the dropdown menu).
 8. Right-click the `TizenTube` app and run it as a Tizen web application.
 Once that is done, do the same for the `Launcher` app.

 After completing these steps, installing apps is complete!
 You should be able to see the apps on your TV.
 Now comes the easier part, installing the server or the debugger.
+You have two options to do this:

 ### Option 1: Install on PC/SBC

-1. Download NodeJS if you haven't already.
+1. Download [NodeJS](https://nodejs.org/en) if you haven't already.
 Check by running the command `npm -v`.
 2. Clone the repository.
 3. Install modules by running `npm i` in the main folder of the repository.
 4. Install mods modules by running `cd mods` and then running `npm i`.